How Can You Separate Sand From Salt

 Refining the Process

 To ensure the highest purity of both the sand and the salt, the separation process can be refined through repeated washing and filtration steps.
-For example, after the initial filtration, the sand can be washed with distilled water to remove any remaining salt particles.
+As an example, after the initial filtration, the sand can be washed with distilled water to remove any remaining salt particles.
 The wash water is then added to the salt water solution to ensure no salt is lost.
 Similarly, the evaporation process can be controlled carefully to prevent any salt from splattering or decomposing, resulting in a purer salt product.

 Trends and Latest Developments